jbottum/t5pat/langchain_markdown10.md

 ## Question Answer with Reasoning Examples - output review

-The following provides analysis of the output of the Quesstion Answer with Reasoning examples:
+The following provides analysis of the output of the Question Answer with Reasoning examples:

 ```
 Question Answer with Reasoning Examples